 From fitness to wellness to disease management, the amounts and types of recommended exercise per week are consistent for most people.
 In general, the following guidelines are appropriate for most people who are healthy or who are trying to prevent or manage diabetes or hypertension and have no interfering conditions.
-If you are unsure, just ask your doctor before getting started.
+If you are unsure of how much exercise per week is enough for yo, just ask your doctor before getting started.

 Moderate-Intensity Physical Activity – Aerobic (“Cardio”) Activity

-Aerobic exercise is what often comes to mind first when we think of exercise.
-Examples include walking and running, cycling, playing basketball or tennis, skiing, rowing, dancing, and weeding.
 Aerobic activity gets your heart rate up and makes you breathe faster, but it is not so intense that you have to stop after a few minutes.
-Regular aerobic activity offers most of the benefits that you think of with exercise, including weight control, better health, and improved mood and concentration.
+Regular aerobic activity offers most of the benefits that you think of with exercise, including:

 The recommendation from the Center for Disease Control and Prevention (CDC) is for healthy adults to achieve at least 150 to 300 minutes per week (30 to 60 minutes 5 days a week) of moderate-intensity physical activity (MIPA) .
 More can lead to additional benefits.
 The American Diabetes Association (ADA) and American Heart Association (AHA) agree with these recommendations for otherwise-healthy individuals with high blood glucose and blood pressure, respectively.